Dentures are not the only option for multiple tooth replacements!

 Implants allow you to leave healthy teeth intact and only replace missing or damaged ones.
 The comfort level with implants is consistently better than with dentures; in fact, many patients comment that it’s “just like having teeth again.”
 They can eat, smile, socialize, and enjoy life, and the implants will prevent sagging of the facial muscles and wrinkles, taking years off the patient’s appearance!

 Are implants really affordable?

-The initial cost for implants is slightly higher than the cost for dentures; however, most patients agree that the extra cost is worth it.
+The initial cost of implants is slightly higher than the cost of dentures.
+However, most patients agree that the extra cost is worth it.
 Benefits include comfort and confidence achieved by having teeth that look and feel naturally yours.
 Greater initial costs are offset by the fact that the ongoing expense of messy adhesives and denture cleaning products will be eliminated, as well as the need to have new dentures fitted throughout the years due to changes in gums and bone density.

 There’s also a practical side: Implants will never be inadvertently misplaced, lost, or thrown away.
 You don’t have to remove them for cleaning or other reasons and will never have to worry about being seen by friends or loved ones without your teeth.
 We find that this is one of the greatest fears among denture wearers—being caught “without their teeth.”
 Dental implants eliminate that anxiety and ensure that your smile is always at its best!

 The bottom line is that dentures will incur ongoing costs over the years, while implants can last a lifetime.
 To make the larger up-front cost affordable, we offer our patients interest-free financing as well as long-term extended payment plans.
 Many patients are surprised to learn that they can have dental implants for less than they spend every month on cable television and their cell phone bill!
 In short, while dentures may be cheaper than dental implants, dental implants are a much better value!